 The path to pregnancy is not always smooth.
 Age, hormones, and the health of your reproductive system can all become obstacles to pregnancy.
-Keep in mind that it’s common for both partners to have factors that decrease fertility.
+Keep in mind that it’s common for both partners to have factors that lower fertility.
 And sometimes the cause is unknown.
-So try to avoid feeling guilty or placing blame if you are having trouble getting pregnant.
+So try not to feel guilty or place blame if you are having trouble getting pregnant.
 Instead, share the challenge and support each other.

 Age is a major factor in female fertility.
 As a woman ages, the quantity and quality of her eggs decline.
-This becomes apparent by around age 35 and speeds up after the age of 40.
+This becomes apparent by around age 35 and speeds up after age 40.
 A man makes sperm throughout his life.
 So age is not as much of a factor.
-However, many problems can affect sperm regardless of a man’s age.
+But many problems can affect sperm no matter a man’s age.

 Health or lifestyle factors can lower the number of sperm (sperm count) in a man’s ejaculate.
-Even if the sperm count is normal, a man may produce sperm that doesn't function properly.
+Even if the sperm count is normal, a man may make sperm that don't work as they should.
 These may not be able to make the journey through the woman’s reproductive tract.
-Or, they may not be able to fertilize an egg.
+Or they may not be able to fertilize an egg.

 Ovulation problems are a common cause of infertility.
 In some cases, an imbalance of hormones can prevent eggs from maturing.
-Hormone problems can also prevent eggs from being released by the ovaries.
+Hormone problems can also stop eggs from being released by the ovaries.

 After fertilization, an embryo may not be able to implant in the uterus.
-This is often due to problems with the lining of the uterus.
+This is often because of problems with the lining of the uterus.
 It can also result from problems with the size or shape of the uterus.